DAFaulkens/CrowdFundingPayment-BankTransfer/README.md

-CrowdFunding Payment - Bank Transfer
+Crowdfunding Payment - Bank Transfer
 ==========================
-( Version 1.11 )
+( Version 2.0 )
 - - -

-This is a payment plugin for CrowdFunding platform, which provides an ability to make payments via bank transfer.
+This is a payment plugin for Crowdfunding platform, which provides an ability to make payments via bank transfer.

 ##Download
-[Download Bank Transfer plugin] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital) from the CrowdFunding page.
+[Download Bank Transfer plugin] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital) from the Crowdfunding page.

 Changelog
 ---------